-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Drug rehabilitation programs which are provided on an outpatient basis are readily available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient treatment facility.
-An outpatient drug rehab program delivers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol treatment program where the individual is required to remain at the rehab facility until the treatment process has been fully completed.
-Outpatient drug rehabilitation is also available for individuals who have completed residential or inpatient treatment but also need a comprehensive aftercare and relapse prevention program which will offer additional support and therapy to help them remain clean and sober.
+Drug or alcohol treatment programs which are provided on an outpatient basis are available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient rehab program.
+An outpatient drug rehab program offers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol rehab facility where the person is expected to remain at the rehab center until treatment has been fully completed.
+Outpatient drug rehabilitation is also available for individuals who have already gone through residential or inpatient treatment but require a thorough aftercare program which will provide additional support and treatment to help them avoid relapse.

 It is a disturbing fact that many adolescents in the United States become introduced to drugs and alcohol at a very young age, and some even become addicted and dependent to drugs and/or alcohol.
-For adolescents who do become addicted and dependent to drugs and alcohol, parents need to be willing to do whatever it takes to get the problem resolved before it is too late.
-Any suspicion that drugs or alcohol are in the picture should be addressed immediately, otherwise, addiction will lead down a path of total destruction for the adolescent as well as for the family.
-There are drug and alcohol rehabilitation facilities for adolescents available in every state, many of which cater only to adolescents and have treatment professionals and counselors on staff that are trained specifically in handling this age group.
+For adolescents who do become addicted and dependent to alcohol and drugs, parents need to be willing to do whatever it takes to get the problem resolved before it is too late.
+Any indication that drugs or alcohol are in the picture should be confronted immediately, otherwise, addiction will lead down a path of total destruction for the adolescent as well as for the family.
+There are drug rehab programs for adolescents offered in every state, many of which cater only to adolescents and have treatment professionals and counselors on staff that are trained specifically in handling this age range.

-When pregnant/postpartum women need substance abuse treatment there are several factors unique to their situation that should be addressed.
-This specific group of addicted persons faces not only the personal shame of their addiction but also the reality of what their unhealthy choices may have caused their children.
-Substance abuse rehabilitation for pregnant/postpartum women often requires facilities that are both individualized and flexible in their recovery plan.
-Although the length of stay may vary depending on the woman's particular needs it is understood that the longer a person participates in treatment the better their chance of lasting sobriety.
-Many rehab facilities for pregnant/postpartum women can run long-term for six months or more.
+When pregnant/postpartum women need drug or alcohol treatment there are several issues unique to their situation that need to be addressed.
+This particular group of addicted persons faces not only the personal shame of their addiction but also the reality of what their unhealthy choices may have caused their children.
+Recovery for pregnant/postpartum women typically requires programs that are both individualized and flexible in their treatment plan.
+While the length of stay may vary depending on the woman's specific needs it is recognized that the longer a person participates in treatment the better their chance of lasting sobriety.
+Many programs for pregnant/postpartum women can run long-term for six months or more.

 Recovery from drug or alcohol addiction is a process that can be difficult and in manyways intimidating.
-This is why some women seeking recovery feel more comfortable in treatment programs designed specifically for women.
-Women who are addicted to drugs or alcohol oftenhave personal issues that are very different than that of males.
-In a drug treatment program where all the clients are women, the recovering addict will feel more at ease and will be able to work through her personal conflicts that led to her substance abuse and addiction problems.
+This is why some women seeking recovery feel more comfortable in treatment centers created specifically for women.
+Women who are addicted to drugs or alcohol typicallyhave personal issues that are considerably different than their male counter parts.
+In a drug rehabilitation center where all the clients are women, the recovering addict will feel more at ease and will be able to work through her personal issues that led to her drug abuse and addiction problems.
 Statistics show that up to seventy percent of women with addiction problems report having some type of sexual or physical abuse in their past.
-These sensitive issues are easier to work through in the company of other women without fear of judgment or retaliation.
+These delicate issues are easier to address in the company of other women without fear of judgment or ridicule.

-DUI/DWI offenders are typically required to participate in a specific number of hours either in counseling, meetings or a substance abuse rehab program.
-Each state has its own requirements when it comes to sentencing for the DUI/DWI offender.
-Offenders who are considered to be low to moderate DUI/DWI offenders will typically be required to participate in some form of group counseling or therapy.
-These meetings are typically held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
-DUI/DWI offenders deemed to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or substance abuse rehab program.
+DUI/DWI offenders are usually required to participate in a certain number of hours either in counseling, meetings or a drug or alcohol rehabilitation program.
+Each state has its own requirements when it comes to retribution for the DUI/DWI offender.
+Offenders who are considered to be low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
+These are sometimes referred to as "Level I & Level II Alcohol Classes".
+These meetings are often held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
+DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their mandatory counseling or alcohol treatment program.

-Self payment drug and alcohol treatment facilities are a great alternative to other types of treatment facilities i.e. private medical insurance and state funded programs.
-Individuals who are able to attend self payment programs pay for their entire treatment process out of pocket.
+Self payment drug and alcohol treatment centers are an excellent alternative to other types of rehab centers i.e. private medical insurance and state funded programs.
+People who are able to attend self payment programs pay for their entire treatment process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their drug rehab program.
-In order to learn more about self payment programs, contact a substance abuse treatment program and inquire as to their payment options.
-It is a good idea to contact a number of programs so that you have an understanding of your choices with regards to rehab options and payment methods.
+It just means that self payment is their primary method of covering the cost of their drug or alcohol rehabilitation program.
+In order to learn more about self payment programs, make contact with a drug rehabilitation facility and ask about their payment options.
+It is beneficial to contact a number of programs so that you have a comparison of your choices regarding rehab options and payment methods.

-Medicaid is a type of health insurance which is offered to people in certain low-income tax brackets.
-Eligibility for Medicaid depends greatly on income and other factors including whether or not the individual has dependents and if they receive any other assistance.
-Medicaid may even cover the costs associated with drug or alcohol treatment, and there are a lot of drug and alcohol rehab facilities throughout the country which are covered through Medicaid.
-Many drug and alcohol treatment programs which are covered through Medicaid may only provide a limited treatment curriculum and may only provide such treatment on a short term basis, typically 30 days or less.
-People who have Medicaid should research which programs cover the greatest amount of treatment for the most amount of time to reap the full benefits of such a program.
+Medicaid is a type of health insurance which is made available to individuals in certain low-income tax brackets.
+Eligibility for Medicaid depends greatly on income and other factors including whether or not the person has dependents and if they receive any other financial assistance.
+Medicaid may even cover the costs associated with drug treatment, and there are a lot of drug and alcohol treatment facilities throughout the country which are covered through Medicaid.
+Most drug and alcohol rehab programs which are covered through Medicaid may only provide a limited treatment curriculum and may only provide such treatment on a short term basis, typically 30 days or less.
+People who have Medicaid should look for which programs cover the greatest amount of treatment for the most amount of time to acquire the full benefits of such a program.

-Some people are covered through state financed insurance because they fail to meet the eligibility requirements for Medicaid.
-Some states however offer affordable health insurance to those who cannot afford private health insurance.
-State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a wide variety of drug and alcohol rehab facilities around the country.
-State financed insurance other than Medicaid may cover both outpatient or inpatient drug treatment providers.
-To find out which rehab programs will accept state financed insurance, consult a drug and alcohol treatment professional.
+Some individuals are covered through state financed insurance because they do not meet the eligibility requirements for Medicaid.
+Some states however offer affordable health insurance to those who cannot afford private health insurance plans.
+State financed health insurance programs will in some cases cover the costs associated with substance abuse treatment at a wide variety of drug rehabilitation centers around the country.
+State financed insurance other than Medicaid may cover both inpatient or outpatient drug rehabilitation providers.
+To find out which treatment facilities will accept state financed insurance, speak with a drug and alcohol treatment specialist.

-When someone is abusing drugs or alcohol and is looking for help, many effective substance abuse rehab programs accept private health insurance.
-Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective drug or alcohol rehab programs which provide an inpatient or residential stay for at least 90 days are also an available option.
-These programs which accept private health insurance can differ in terms of treatment curriculum, but those people who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug or alcohol rehab program.
-For additional information, speak with with a treatment professional at a drug or alcohol rehab center in your area to find out which programs your private health insurance will cover.
+When an individual is addicted to drugs or alcohol and is seeking help, there are many effective drug or alcohol rehab programs accept private health insurance.
+Whereas some outpatient and short term rehab facilities accept private health insurance, far more beneficial drug or alcohol treatment programs which require an inpatient or residential stay for at least 90 days are also an available option.
+These rehab facilities which accept private health insurance can differ in terms of treatment curriculum, but those people who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug or alcohol rehab program.
+For more information, speak with with an addiction specialist at a drug or alcohol rehab center in your area to find out which programs your private health insurance will cover.

-Military health insurance generally pertains to TRICARE and is a typically accepted insurance for certain drug treatment facilities.
+Military health insurance usually pertains to TRICARE and is a typically accepted insurance for particular drug rehab facilities.
 A drug rehab that accepts military insurance will typically accept most other types of insurance as well.
-TRICARE normally covers detoxification, rehab and outpatient treatment.
+TRICARE usually covers detox, rehabilitation and outpatient treatment.

-Paying for drug or alcohol treatment can be a problem, as all resources have been exhausted because of their addiction.
-Many drug rehab programs fully grasp this fact which is why many drug rehabilitation facilities across the nation provide payment arrangements known as a sliding scale fee.
-There are many factors put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug and alcohol rehab programs would prefer to find a way to make it work financially so that those suffering with addiction can get the help they need.
+Paying for drug or alcohol rehab can be a problem, because typically all resources have been exhausted because of the persons drug habit.
+Many drug rehab programs understand this reality which is why many drug and alcohol rehab programs around the country offer payment arrangements known as a sliding scale fee.
+There are many factors put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug and alcohol rehab programs would rather find a way to make it work financially so that those that need addiction help can receive the help they need.